Tips for Painting/Adjusting the Realistic Watercolor Brushes

 Displaying a stroke’s edges clearly

-All the sub tools of the [Realistic Watercolor] group emulate the edges of dry paint because they are configured with [Border of Watercolor] settings.
-Adjust the settings according to your work style, canvas size, and brush size.
+All the sub tools of the [Watercolor] group emulate the edges of dry paint because they use the [Watercolor edge] setting.
+Adjust this setting according to your work style, canvas size, and brush size.

 ・Thickening edges